CuriBio/sdk_refactor/docs/source/gettingstarted.rst

 Specifies how wide a signal should be to classify as a peak. width factors are supplied as a pair of numbers greater than 0.
 The parameter is optional, but both numbers should be provided separated by a comma if prominence factors are being set manually.
 By default, this parameter is set to (7,7).
-The first number is representing the minimum width and the second number is interpreted as maximum width.
+The first number is the peak width the second number is valley width.
 A few examples of using this argument::

-    # width factor of min=1 max=3
+    # peak width = 1, valley width = 3
     write_xlsx(r, width_factors=(1,3))

-    # width factor of min=20 max=30
+    # peak width = 20, valley width = 30
     write_xlsx(r, width_factors=(20,30))